-The regulatory framework for consumer protection and fraud prevention is based on Law 09-03 of 25 February 2009 on consumer protection and fraud prevention.
-This Act repeals and replaces Law 89-02 of 7 February 1989 (published on the Official Journal (Journal Official) (JO.)
-No 06 of February 8, 1989) on the general rules of consumer protection.
+The regulatory framework for consumer protection and fraud prevention is based on February 25, 2009's Law 09-03 on consumer protection and fraud prevention.
+This Act repeals and replaces the February 7, 1989 Law 89-02 (published on the Official Journal (Journal Official) (JO.)
+No 06 on February 8, 1989) on the general rules of consumer protection.

-All the Official Journals (Journal Officiel) (JO.) can be found at the website: www.joradp.dz.
+All the Official Journals (Journal Officiel (JO.) (in French) can be found at the website: www.joradp.dz.
 (The website can be read in English.
-However, all the journals are in Arabic and French languages).
+However, all the journals are in Arabic and French).

-Regulations have been developed on labeling, food additives, hygiene, product safety, control of locally produced and imported products and the specifications to be met by various foods.
+Algeria has developed regulations on labeling, food additives, hygiene, product safety, and the control of locally produced and imported products as well as the specifications to be met by various foods.